shobhitsadwal/workout_tracker_using_OpenAI/README.md

 The field’s pace of progress means that there are frequently surprising new applications of AI, both positive and negative.
 We will terminate API access for obviously harmful use-cases, such as harassment, spam, radicalization, or astroturfing.
 But we also know we can’t anticipate all of the possible consequences of this technology, so we are launching today in a private beta rather than general availability, building tools to help users better control the content our API returns, and researching safety-relevant aspects of language technology (such as analyzing, mitigating, and intervening on harmful bias).
 We’ll share what we learn so that our users and the broader community can build more human-positive AI systems.
 In addition to being a revenue source to help us cover costs in pursuit of our mission, the API has pushed us to sharpen our focus on general-purpose AI technology—advancing the technology, making it usable, and considering its impacts in the real world.
 We hope that the API will greatly lower the barrier to producing beneficial AI-powered products, resulting in tools and services that are hard to imagine today.

-Interested in exploring the API?
-Join companies like Algolia, Quizlet, and Reddit, and researchers at institutions like the Middlebury Institute in our private beta.